 A Swiss company report/company extract includes details of the company, confirms its existence and lists company information.

 A Swiss company search report includes:

-In Switzerland the registry does not file any details on the shareholders, therefore this information is not available in the company search.
-The original shareholders of the company can be included in the constitution of the company, the company does not register any change to shareholders at the Registry.
+The original shareholders of the company are included in the constitution of the company, the company does not nee to register any change to shareholders at the Registry.

 The search report will be ordered from Federal Commercial Registry and delivered by email in 3 - 5 days.

 Copies of the official filed Swiss documents can be obtained for you from the Federal Commercial Registry.

 Establishing the existence of a Swiss company and obtaining copies of official company documents held at the Federal Commercial Registry may be required for:

 We can provide an original certified copy of the Certificate of Incorporation for a registered company in Switzerland, under the Swiss Companies Act

 We can supply a certified extract of the Commercial Register from the Federal Commercial Registry in Switzerland certifying the current company details.